RauliL/plorth/docs/api.md

   <dd>string</dd>
 </dl>

-Converts first character of the string into upper case and remaining to lower case.
+Converts the first character of the string into upper case and the remaining characters into lower case.

 ---